YFanha/MON1-Prometheus/README.md

 Template of the prometheus.service.
 The template already include the modifications to work with the Nginx reverse proxy.

 ## Configuration-AWS
-Store the actuals configuration files of the prometheus's components.
+Stores the actuals configuration files of the prometheus's components.
 - Prometheus (/app/prometheus2.51.2)
 - Alertmanager (/app/alertmanager.yml/)
 - service_restarter (/etc/service_restarter)